yangh567/level4-project/src/manual.md

 2. run heatmap_similarity.py under "data/similarity" to visualize the similarity of mutational signatures in "processed/class_graphs" folder using command "python heatmap_similarity.py".

+3. run generate small data to obtain the matrix only contains the gene mutation status of the driver gene we need to investigate on

 3. run the static_gene_prob.py under "src/statistics" directory using
-   "python statistic_gene_prob.py" to get the mutation frequency of each gene in each cancer to help with extracting the type of gene that are not mutated in specific cancer.
+   "python statistic_gene_prob.py" to get the mutation frequency of each gene in each cancer to help with extracting the top 5 frequently mutated driver gene in each cancer.

 4. run classify_cancer_type_pytorch.py under "src/classification-feature-extraction/" to performing the training of classifier on the cancer and evaluate on the model using "python classify_cancer_type_pytorch.py".